Simple, effective tips to help you to support your immune system

 * Your best source of vitamin D is from the sun but this is only available between April to October and only if we are lucky and only if we are exposed to it!
 Sitting behind glass in the sun doesn’t increase vitamin D levels!
 How long you need to be exposed to the sun depends on a number of factors including strength of the sun-rays, your skin tone, whether you are obese and how much of you is actually exposed!

 Low levels of Zinc in the diet may decrease resistance to infections.
-Zinc has been found in studies to inhibit the replication of some viruses and to reduce the risk and severity of common infections such as the common cold.
+Zinc has been found in studies to inhibit the replication of some viruses.
+It has also been shown to reduce the risk and severity of common infections such as the common cold.

 * Zinc is extremely rich in oysters.